mirrexagon/lua-irc-engine/README.md

 A callback will be called if:

 - a handler exists and it returns something, or;
-- if a handler does not exist for the command, in which case the callback gets the sender, the IRC command and the command parameters as arguments.
+- if a handler does not exist for the command, in which case the callback gets the sender and the command parameters as arguments.

 If a handler exists but doesn't return anything, the callback isn't called.